joanh3aly/Project-2018/README.md

 ## About This Project

 This is a project for my Python programming module for the GMIT HDip in the science of data analytics.
 It investigates and attempts to classify the 3 varieties of Iris flower using unsupervised learning techniques.
-I used several Python libraries and machine learning tutorials to achieve this, which are outlined below.
+I used several Python libraries and machine learning tutorials to achieve this, such as the Datacamp Unsupervised learning tutorial, which are outlined below.

 ## Summary of Fisher's Iris Data Set